About Counselling & Psychotherapy and my supervision practice

 Many people phone a therapist when they are in crisis: something isn't working any more and they want to fix it.
 That's understandable, counselling and psychotherapy provide valuable support to help people find their way through tricky times.

 Yet this type of support isn't only valuable when you're in trouble.
-Socrates said 'The unexplored life is not worth living' and this view underpins my approach to counselling and psychotherapy.
-If you just go though life without making time for reflection or taking stock, there is little chance of changing things you're unhappy about.
+Making time for reflection gives us an opportunity to explore ourselves and our lives which can be really hard unless we set aside structured time in which to to do it.
 My interest in Eastern philosophy and Mindfulness has helped me realise that many of us go through life half-asleep, without being fully aware of our thoughts, feelings and sensations.
 Without noticing, life just passes us by and we can miss huge chunks of it to daydreaming or habit.

 Counselling gives us the opportunity to step outside everyday way of being and reflect.
 In a safe and supportive environment, we can begin to understand ourselves more deeply and recognise what steps we could take to make our lives more fulfilling.
 Sometimes this involves making changes in our lives; other times, in our attitude to ourselves, perhaps though developing compassion and becoming more accepting of who we are.